Aquasana under-sink water filter installed below a kitchen sink

 Aquasana product and lifestyle imagery used for this Water Filter Guide review.

-Our Aquasana verdict
+Our Aquasana Review

 Aquasana belongs on almost every serious city-water shortlist.
 It is not the cheapest route, and it is not a full reverse-osmosis system, but its certification story is stronger than most lifestyle filter brands and the Claryum line fits normal kitchens well.

-Avoid ifMatch the exact model to the certification claim.
+Avoid IfMatch the exact model to the certification claim.
 Do not assume every Aquasana system carries the same contaminant list.

 Aquasana Claryum under-sink filter product